nikhilroxtomar/Multiple-Client-Server-File-Transfer-using-TCP-Socket-in-C/README.md

 4. Type LOAD `filename` to download the file from the server and save it to the `client_files` directory. <br/>
 <br/>

+### NOTE:
 Do not change the name of the files present in the `server_files` directory.
+The server and the client program use the names of these files and also do not add any more file as it will not work.